-Iglesia de Santa Domingo is truly an impressive sight.
-It is located a few blocks north of the zocalo.
-You can’t miss the impressive twin towers.
+Iglesia de Santa Domingo is truly an impressive building.
+It is located a few blocks north of the zocalo and easily noticed due to its impressive twin towers.
 This church was built between 1570 and the early part of the 17th century.
-It was the church for the city’s Dominican monastery.
+It was the primary church used by Oaxaca’s Dominican Monastery.

 Take a look at the incredibly thick walls.
-It has survived many an earthquake and in the early 19th century was even used as a stable.
-The outside open area is a relaxing place to sit and watch people go by or absorb some sun.
-Depending on the season there are lots of marigolds in bloom in and around the large open area.
+The building has survived many earthquakes – in the early 19th century it was even used as a stable.
+A large open space directly outside the church is an ideal place for visitors to relax or people watch the parishioners coming and going.
+Depending on the season, lots of marigolds may be blooming around the open space.

-If you are impressed by the outside of this church you will be even more impressed by the inside.
-As you walk in the main doors (usually closed between 1 and 4pm every day) you will be struck with the sight of lots of gold.
-There is gold leaf on the pillars and all over the ceiling.
-In one of the side wings you will see the Rosary Chapel, and there is a golden statue of the virgin.
+Visitors who are impressed by the outside of this church will be even more impressed by the inside.
+As visitors walk in the main doors (usually closed between 1 and 4pm every day) they will immediately seek a dazzling amount of gold used for interior decor.
+The pillars are covered with leaf along with liberally covering the ceiling.
+In one of the side wings you will see The Rosary Chapel is located in one of the side wings along with a golden statue of the virgin Mary.

-Basilica de La Soledad was built in 1682 and although not quite as impressive as the Santa Domingo it still is impressive and it contains a lot of history.
-Inside its hallowed walls is an image of Oaxaca’s patron saint, the Virgen de la Soledad.
-The image is covered with a 2kg crown of solid gold, 600 diamonds and a very large pearl.
+Basilica de La Soledad was built in 1682 and although not as impressive as Santa Domingo is still an amazing building, richly endowed with layers of history.
+The interior contains an image of Oaxaca’s patron saint, the Virgen de la Soledad.
+This image is covered with a 2kg crown of solid gold, 600 diamonds and a very large pearl.

-There is a small building next to the church that contains a religious museum.
-There are many other smaller less impressive churches in Oaxaca.
-The best way to find these is to walk and explore on your own.
-That is not difficult; there are several churches within a few minutes walk and a few blocks of the zocalo.
+Oaxaca is also home to numerous other smaller less impressive churches.
+The best way to discover these is to walk and explore on your own.
+That is not difficult as the terrain is flat; there are several churches within a few minutes walk and a few blocks of the zocalo.